illinoistech-itm/jhajek/itmt-430/tooling-assignment-packer/Readme.md

 ### Notes while building the Vagrant box via Packer

-* The Packer build process may take anywhere from 10 to 35 minutes based on your system hardware
+* The Packer build process may take anywhere from 10 to 35 minutes based on your system hardware and internet speeds
   * It is cached for subsequent use in the local directory `./packer_cache`
   * Note that on Windows there is no download meter, it will appear the process is frozen, its not, just have to be patient

-##

 ## Summary